Navigation » List of Schools » El Camino College » Law » Law 4 – The Legal Environment of Business » Spring 2020 » Midterm Exam 2

 A the contract has been fully performed by both parties.

-B the contract was a full and final oral explanation of the parties’ agreement.
+B the written agreement is a full and final expression of the parties’ agreement.

 D the Statute of Frauds applies.